Haliastur/support-engineer/content/_index.md

 ### Tell about how you made your site and why you chose the tools you did.
 Briefly explain a challenge you experienced in setting up this site and how you solved it.

 I would usually prefer to use a React-based tool such as Gatsby or my own project, Hyperstatic.
 I decided to use Hugo, as I know that it's one of the most popular generators and would be useful to learn.
 Hugo is so fast!
-The biggest challenge I came across was figuring out how the directory structure should be setup, which I overcame by reading the documentation and digging into the theme I installed.
+The biggest challenge I came across was figuring out how the directory structure should be set up, which I overcame by reading the documentation and digging into the theme I installed.

 ---